ivanvalchuk/insider-qa-tech-task/README.md

 4. Page objects can be found in the "./page_objects" folder.
 5. Pytest fixtures can be checked out in the "./conftest.py" file.

-P.S.
-For better maintainability of the tests for mobile and desktop platforms and a more convenient way of running them, it was decided not to combine them in one file.

 #### Running intstructions
 - "pytest" - runs the tests on Desktop browsers and mobile devices and performs API tests.
 - "pytest -m desktop" - runs the tests on Desktop browsers (e.g. Chromium and Firefox).